keeper013/Oasis.EFMapper/README.md

 ## Features
 Main features provided by **the library** includes:
 1. Basic scalar properties mapping between classes, as a trivial feature that should be provided by mappers.
 2. Recursively register mapping between classes.
 When user registers mapping between 2 classes, navigation properties of the same property name will be automatically registered for mapping.
-This saves uses some coding efforts in defining class-to-class mappings.
+This saves users some coding efforts in defining class-to-class mappings.
 3. Automatically search for and remove entities when mapping to entities via [DbContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext?view=efcore-7.0).
 This saves users efforts from writing tedious database operation code.
 4. Identify entities by identities to guarantee uniqueness of each entity during mapping, this guarantees correctness of mapping results.
-5. Some special assisting features are also provided to handle delicate use cases.
+5. Some specific assisting features are also provided to handle delicate use cases.
 ## Examples
 A simple book-borrowing system is made up, and use case examples are developed based on the book-borrowing system to demonstrate how **the library** helps to save coding efforts.
 The following picture demonstrates the entities in the book-borrowing system.
 ![Book-Borrowing System Entity Graph](https://github.com/keeper013/Oasis.EFMapper/blob/main/Document/Demonstration.png)